Yogendra Singh Yadav: Param Vir Chakra Citation & Other Medals...

+Dates of rank

 Portrayal in film and media

-In the Bollywood film Lakshya (based on the Battle of Tiger Hill), the actions of the fictional war hero Karan Shergill (played by Hrithik Roshan) is a screen adaptation depicting the heroic deeds of Yadav's platoon, among others.
+In the 2004 Hindi-language film Lakshya (based on the Battle of Tiger Hill), the actions of the fictional war hero Karan Shergill (played by Hrithik Roshan) is a screen adaptation depicting the heroic deeds of Yadav's platoon, among others.
 It provides a detailed description of their arduous journey to capture the strategically placed bunkers on Tiger Hill.

 The assault led by another Ghatak Platoon unit from the same regiment on Tololing was adapted as one of the prominent battle scenes in the Hindi film LOC Kargil.
-Bollywood actor Manoj Bajpai portrayed the role of Yadav in the film.
+Manoj Bajpai portrayed the role of Yadav in the film.

 Other honours

 He joined the show Kaun Banega Crorepati in 2020 on a special invitation from Amitabh Bachchan, along with fellow Param Vir Chakra recipient Subedar Sanjay Kumar.
 He donated the entire amount (₹2.5 million) won to the Army Welfare Fund.

 In the year 2015, he was awarded the state's highest award Yash Bharti by Uttar Pradesh Government for his service towards the country.